thelastjosh/autonomous-art/commentaries.md

 Note: in the authoring of this manifesto, we thought about including this condition as an optional measure of quality or of interest rather than as part of the definition.

+## When is an artwork "autonomous enough" to be autonomous art?

+There is no precise cut-off at which point a piece of art is "autonomous enough" to be autonomous art.
+What counts is the relationship between whatever level of autonomy an artwork possesses and its activity to ensure that level of autonomy.
+A mechanical sculpture usually has a very limited degree of autonomy, merely the motion it is designed to carry out.
+But to the degree that it also acts to ensure that the motion endures in the world—e.g. by incorporating subroutines to oil itself, to clear away physical obstructions to its movement, to replenish its source of energy—it can be counted as autonomous art.

 ## When does an autonomous system constitute "art"?

 Most directly: when an artist declares it to be art.